Hired and Non-Owned Auto Coverage: Benefits, Cost, & Why You Need It

 Some businesses that either lease, rent, or borrow a vehicle or vehicles to use for business purposes need to get protection in the form of liability coverage to cover them against liabilities.
-This type of auto coverage is called Hired and Non-Owned Auto or HNOA.
+This type of insurance is called Hired and Non-Owned Auto coverage or HNOA.
 With this auto policy, your business is protected from costs involving commercial liabilities as provoked by accidents using a hired vehicle or a borrowed personal vehicle from an employee and is used for the business.

 Lawsuits can certainly be very costly, so considering getting a hired and non-owned auto insurance is very important if your businesses depend on either rented, hired auto, or borrowed to transport products or perform other tasks for the business, which involve travel.
-A hired and non owned auto insurance policy is something that employers should consider as an investment.
+A hired and non-owned auto insurance policy is something that employers should consider as an investment.

 What is the Liability Coverage for a Hired and Non-Owned Auto Insurance?

-This commercial auto liability insurance offers coverage in the event of claims and at the same time will also pay for costs involving legal and defense, which may include settlements, attorney fees, and the like when your company is sued because of an auto accident.
+This commercial auto liability insurance offers coverage in the event of claims and at the same time, will also pay for costs involving legal and defense, which may include settlements, attorney fees, and the like when your company is sued because of an auto accident.

 What is Not Covered in the Hired and Non-Owned Auto Liability Insurance?

 Although this auto insurance provides so much liability coverage, this insurance policy does not cover some aspects.
 Costs related to the physical repair of the hired or employee-owned vehicle and property damage while on transport inside the non-owned auto are not part of the coverage.

 Liability coverage for HNOA also does not include accidents that occur while the employee is commuting or while the employee is doing a personal task but uses the hired auto, whether during work hours or after.